Second Language Acquisition Courses (SLA)

 SLA:4401 Methods of Teaching English as a Second Language 3 s.h.

-Observations of ESL and intensive English classes at the UI; design and presentation of short lessons, text evaluation, demonstrations of innovative approaches of the last decade; materials.
+Observations of ESL classes at the University of Iowa; design and presentation of short lessons, text evaluation, demonstrations of innovative approaches of the last decade; materials.
 Offered spring semesters.
 Prerequisites: LING:3005 and LING:4040.
 Same as LING:4050.

 SLA:5000 Teaching and Learning Languages 3 s.h.